QMUL People – Professor Dave Horne

 Exploring Mars by proxy via the rovers Opportunity and Curiosity.
 Learning songs, trying to improve my guitar-playing and occasionally performing; in February 2016 I managed to get a half-hour set in a pub in Ottawa, where I have made several singer-songwriter friends during my research visits to the Canadian Museum of Nature.

-- Find out more about Professor Horne and his research on our website, as featured on the BBC here and his guest blog entry for the Loch Leven National Nature Reserve here.
+- Find out more about Professor Horne and his research on his webpages, as featured on the BBC, and in this guest blog for the Loch Leven National Nature Reserve.

 - See more photos of Dave’s inaugural lecture on Flickr.